Chevron tops profit estimates, joins share buyback stampede | Headlines

 Chevron tops profit estimates, joins share buyback stampede

-The company cut its annual capital spending forecast.
-At about $13 billion, it is now below what it had spent last year.
+The company cut its annual capital spending forecast to about $13 billion, now below what it had spent last year.
 It had earlier budgeted $14 billion to $16 billion a year in annual capital spending through 2025.
 Chevron last year cut expenses to allow profits to flow at above $50 a barrel.
-Lower costs and higher prices generated the highest cash flow in two years, enabling the company to pare debt and resume share repurchases, officials said.
+Lower costs and higher prices generated the highest cash flow in two years, enabling it to pare debt and resume share repurchases, officials said.

-Anish Kapadia, director of energy at London-based Palissy Advisors said Chevron's Permian additions "still seem measured... as it appears to be focusing on free cash flow generation".
-Meanwhile, top U.S. oil producer Exxon Mobil said it expects more spending on key projects, including Guyana and Permian, in the second half of this year after posting a strong quarterly profit.
+Meanwhile, top U.S. oil producer Exxon Mobil said it expects more spending on key projects, including Guyana and Permian, in the second half of this year.
+Anish Kapadia, director of energy at London-based Palissy Advisors, said Chevron's Permian additions "still seem measured" and the two U.S. producers seemed to be focusing on cashflow over production.

 Crude oil prices this year through June were up 57%, while hard-hit refining and chemicals improved with better plant utilization rates and margins.
-The United States accounted for most of an $839 million profit at Chevron's refining operations in the quarter, as Asia units suffered from weak margins.
+The United States accounted for most of a $839 million profit at Chevron's refining operations in the quarter as Asia units suffered from weak margins.

 CFO Breber said cost-cuts are largely over and it has achieved targeted savings from its 2020 takeover of Noble Energy.
-It is aiming to raise as much as $2 billion from asset sales this year.
-The company's adjusted profit of $1.71 per share beat Wall Street estimates of $1.59, according to Refinitiv IBES data.
+It is aiming to raise up to $2 billion from asset sales this year.
+Its adjusted profit of $1.71 per share beat Wall Street estimates of $1.59, according to Refinitiv IBES data.

+The company's shares were down 0.9% at $101.65 in afternoon trade after opening higher amid a broader drop in energy stocks.

 ALSO READ